dtruong33/FogOS/docs/man.md

 DESCRIPTION
 	Manual instruction framwork for various xv6 functions and programs.
-Man allows for easy documentation and help within the operating system.
+Man allows for easy documentation and help within the operating system, displaying the requested man page.

 EXAMPLES
 	man - brings up the man page for man()

 	man ls - brings up the man page for ls()

-	man man grow - brings up the man page for man() then searchs for and highlights the word "grow"
+	man man -f grow - brings up the man page for man() then searchs for the word "grow", showing only lines containing it

 OPTIONS
-	arg[2] - Word to find and highlight
+	-f - Flag for find

 HISTORY
-	9/23/24-Creation
+	9/23/24 - Creation

+AUTHOR
+	Written by Daniel Truong